omiranda/polyneuro_risk_score/docs/detailed_description.md

 These are positional arguments and need to be provided in this order:

 - **path_imaging**.
 Path to neuroimaging data (brain features) for the reference sample.
 This code can take as brain features connectivity matrices or scalars (such as cortical thickness values) for each participant.
 This function can accept the data on any of the following formats:
-    1. path to a dot mat file where the last dimension corresponds to participant index
+    1. path to a *dot mat* file where the last dimension corresponds to participant index.
+        1. Connectivity matrices: this would correspond to a 3D object of dimensions number of ROIs X number of ROIs x number of participants
+        1. Scalars (such as cortical thickness values): this would correspond to a 2D matrix of dimensions number of ROIs x number of participants
     1. path to a csv file with imaging data where the number of columns dimension corresponds to participant index (check this with code run for Carla with Cortical thickness).
 No headers
     1. path to a txt file with paths to individual files with neuroimaging data.
 No headers
         - dot mat